Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Set up a tent and fire pit for a fun backyard family campout.

-- Join the fight against hunger and pack meals with Meals from the Heartland annual hunger fight.
+- Join the fight against hunger and pack meals with Meals from the Heartland.

 Des Moines Summer Eats + Drinks

-- Go out for brunch at one of these tasty spots!
+- Go out for brunch at one of our favorite spots!

 - Go berry picking and then make a pie.